-- How to update a CM40 or CM70 series came - How can I reset my CM4x/CM7x camera from the web GUI? - How to register a license in a CM7x series - How can I reset my CM4x/CM7x camera with an IR remote control? - How to reset the IP configuration in a CM4x/CM7x camera? - HTTP Basic Authentication (BA) - Where to find the correct firmware for my camera?
+- How to update a CM40 or CM70 series came - How can I reset my CM4x/CM7x camera from the web GUI? - How to register a license in a CM7x series - How can I reset my CM4x/CM7x camera with an IR remote control? - How to reset the IP configuration in a CM4x/CM7x camera? - How to import / export the camera settings - HTTP Basic Authentication (BA) - Where to find the correct firmware for my camera?